insanity54/hostr/README.md

 # hostr
-Dynamic hostname interpolation and supplement to /etc/hosts
+Dynamic hostname lookup and supplement to /etc/hosts

 "Oh no, x service is down, I gotta ssh into elrond.
 What's elrond's IP address again?"